Gospel: Mark 12:28-34

 12:29 "Hear Israel, the Lord (is)our God; the Lord is one."
 This phrase, taken from Deuteronomy 6:4, is known as the Shema (from the imperative "hear!" in Hebrew).
 This phrase and the command to love God together form THE defining phrase for the Jew.
 This phrase signifies a Jew as much as the Sign of the Cross signifies the Catholic and the Eastern Orthodox Christian.

 The phrase itself could be translated in two ways.
 First, the phrase could be translated in the narrow sense of Jewish allegiance to a particular God: YHWH.
 (Please note that the word "Lord" replaced YHWH in Hebrew, out of deference to the Second Commandment.)
 In this sense, the phrase could be translated: "Hear, Israel!
 YHWH is our only God."
 In the time of the kings, Israelites did not question the existence of other gods from other nations.
-But, their God was the only one that matter.
+But, their God was the only one that matters.
 No doubt, this was the original sense of the phrase, when Israelite lived among many polytheistic peoples.

 However, by the time Jesus preached, the phrase had a much broader interpretation.
 In the first century AD, Judaism was strictly monotheistic.
 No other gods existed but YHWH.
 In this sense, the phrase could be translated "Hear Israel!
 YHWH is our God.
 YHWH is the only (God)."
-The translation above reflects the broader, monotheistic interpretation than that of simple national, allegiance.
+The translation above reflects the broader, monotheistic interpretation than that of simple national allegiance.
 (See 12:32).

 12:30 "'all your heart, . . . ' all your mind . . . " The phrase "all your mind" was an addition Jesus made to Deuteronomy 6:5.
 Since ancients believed the heart was the center of thoughts and emotions, the second phrase "all your mind" was redundant.
 Possibly this "doublet" reflected Jesus' emphasis on the interior intent; what came from the heart was more important than strict adherence to the Torah.